Kim Schoen

 Kim Schoen is a photographer and artist from Los Angeles.
 She received her Master's in Philosophy in Photography at the Royal College of Art, London (2006–2007) and an MFA in Photography from the California Institute of the Arts in Valencia, California.
 She is the co-founder and editor of MATERIAL Press.
 Her work has been displayed at Kunstverein Springhornhof in Neuenkirchen, Germany; Madison Museum of Contemporary Art in Wisconsin; Focal Point Gallery UK; Maraya Art Centre in Sharjah UAE; LAXART in Los Angeles; the MOT International Projects in London and more.

 Schoen has lectured about photography and visual interpretation at Otis College of Art & Design, Goldsmiths, CCA, The Royal College of Art and The School of Visual Arts.

-Shoen lives and works in Los Angeles, California and Berlin, Germany.
+Schoen lives and works in Los Angeles, California and Berlin, Germany.